facebook/react/docs/docs/hello-world.md

 );
 ```

-It renders a header saying "Hello World" on the page.
+It renders a header saying "Hello, world!" on the page.

 The next few sections will gradually introduce you to using React.
 We will examine the building blocks of React apps: elements and components.
 Once you master them, you can create complex apps from small reusable pieces.